Definition:

 - Account Balance Population is $14,000

-Note: Auditor determines materiality depending on benchmark such as revenue, net profit or cash flows.
-Therefore, Materiality is a percentage on those benchmark which is most appealing to the entity as per Auditor Professional Knowledge.
+Note: The auditor determines materiality depending on benchmarks such as revenue, net profit, or cash flows.
+Therefore, Materiality is a percentage of that benchmark that is most appealing to the entity as per Auditor’s Professional Knowledge.

 Calculations:

-We will determine the multiple of threshold which is the first step of sampling process
+We will determine the multiple of the threshold which is the first step of the sampling process

 Scenario I: Multiple of PM’s = $14,000/$26,000 = 0.5384 ~ 1 (Round up Value)